wing5wong/artisan-whs-static/source/_events/2020-09-09_māori-language-week.md

 Every morning this week there will be a pātai in the notices with prizes up for grabs.
 All you need to do is write your answer and name on a piece of paper and drop it into the drop-box in the Student Centre.

-Kia kaha, you’ve got to be in to win!

 There will be spot prizes given out for those speaking Te Reo Māori around Kura.

 “Kia Kaha te Reo Māori” / “Let’s make the Māori language strong”.